crazoter/Genshin-Lyre-Overlay/README.md

 Comes with exes to work out of the box for non-programmers.

+Update: Note that in-game keystroke detection is currently not working and I don't want to dabble too much into key hooks either.
+Might opt for a screenshot approach instead.

 ## Main-overlay.py / Main-overlay.exe
 * The Window will overlay the keystrokes on the buttons for quality of life, and also animate the buttons you will have to press.
 <img src="https://cdn.discordapp.com/attachments/826031962074513408/826367978660167700/unknown.png" width="512">